 The major international airpot in Lithuania is Vilnius International Airport, on the city’s outskirts.
 However, Lithuania no longer has a flag-carrier airline, so the best dog-friendly airline depends on where you are flying from.

-The largest number of flights are operated by the dog-friendly airBaltic airline, but there are also regular flights with other dog-friendly airlines such as Lufthansa and LOT Polish Airlines.
+The largest number of flights are operated by the dog-friendly airBaltic airline (who have a generous 12kg weight allowance), but there are also regular flights with other dog-friendly airlines such as Lufthansa and LOT Polish Airlines.
 Don’t forget to check out my list of which airlines accept pets.

 Dining Out in Lithuania with a Dog

 While visiting Lithuania, we mainly had lovely weather, so generally ate at outdoor dining terraces, where our dog was of course welcome to join us.
 Some restaurants in Lithuania also permit dogs inside, but I’m not sure how common this it, and I recommend to always ask first.

-Alternatively, keep an eye-out for the below sticker at the entrance or search for pet-friendly restaurants on https://draugiskigyvunams.lt (Lithuanian only).
+Alternatively, keep an eye-out for the below sticker at the entrance or search for pet-friendly restaurants on https://draugiskigyvunams.lt (Lithuanian only), with nearly 500 cafes and restaurants listed.

 Taking a Dog on Public Transport in Lithuania

 Generally we didn’t make use of public transport in Lithuania, between having a rental car and the Old Town of Vilnius (where we stayed for part of our trip) being compact enough to walk everywhere.

 If you do need to take public transport in Vilnius, pets travel on its buses and trolleybuses for free.
-Pets need to travel in a special container, otherwise they need to be on a leash (maximum length 0.5m), wear a muzzle and have their vaccination papers.
-An exemption for a muzzle is made for “decorative species”!
-(Unfortunately, the rules in English are no longer online.)
+Pets need to travel in a special container, otherwise they need to be on a leash (maximum length 0.5m), wear a muzzle (if possible) and have their vaccination papers.
+View the rules here.

 Dog-Friendly Accommodation in Lithuania

 We had no issues finding dog-friendly accommodation in Lithuania, staying in both this Airbnb wonderfully located in Vilnius’s Old Town (complete with car space) and a basic hotel in Klaipėda.
 About 40% of all hotels in Vilnius accept dogs, although always check first for any conditions or fees.

 Dog-Friendly Sightseeing in Lithuania